TripalCultivate/docs/_docs/curation/germplasm-data/germplasm-accessions-importer.md

 6. **Institute Code**: The FAO WIEWS code of the institute where the accession is maintained.
 An FAO WIEWS Institute Code consists of the 3-letter ISO 3166-1 alpha 3 country code of the country where the institute is located plus a number (e.g. COL001, USA1004).
 You can lookup the code for a particular institute [here](https://www.fao.org/wiews/data/organizations/en/?no_cache=1).
 7. **Institute Name**: The name of the Institute that has bred the material.
 8. **Country of Origin Code**: A 3-letter ISO 3166-1 code of the country in which the sample was originally collected, bred or selected.
 Codes can be [found here](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3).
 9. **Biological Status of Accession**: The 3 digit code representing the biological status of the accession.
 The coding scheme for biological status can be used at two different levels of detail: either as a general code (e.g. 100, 200) or a more specific code (e.g. 110, 120).
+See table provided below for the various codes and their meaning.
+10. **Breeding Method**: The short unique identifier for the method used to generate this accession.
+In the BrAPI, this would be the `breedingMethodDbId` and then more details for the method would be retrieved via the `/breedingmethods` call.
+11. **Pedigree**: The parental selection history of this germplasm.
+It is recommended to use the format described in [Purdy et. al. (1969)](https://acsess.onlinelibrary.wiley.com/doi/epdf/10.2135/cropsci1968.0011183X000800040002x) (i.e. `maternal-parental\paternal-parent`)
+12. **Synonyms**: A list of alternative names or IDs used to reference this germplasm.
+Multiple synonyms can be separated using commas or semicolons (eg. `synonym1,synonym2`).

+**Biological Status of Accession Table**
   | Code | Meaning    |
   |------|------------|
   | 100  | Wild       |